What is the Low-Income Home Energy Assistance Program?

 Where can I find sites in my neighborhood to apply for LIHEAP?

 Local non-profit agencies administer LIHEAP assistance.
-In Boston, Action for Boston Community Development operates fuel assistance intake sites in your neighborhood.
+In Boston, Action for Boston Community Drlopment operates fuel assistance intake sites in your neighborhood.
 Fuel Assistance is by appointment only.

 If your income does not exceed 175% of the federal poverty guidelines AND you either (1) receive any means-tested public-benefit program or (2) are eligible for the Low-Income Home Energy Assistance Program (LIHEAP), you may be eligible for a discount rate from your gas and electric companies.

 If you currently receive certain government means-tested benefits, or qualify for fuel assistance, you might be eligible for the Discount Rate.
-Since December 2004 NSTAR is required to make customer information available to the Mass.
+Eversource is required to make customer information available to the Mass.
 Department of Transitional Assistance to help determine and enroll Discount Rate customers.
 Customers have the option to exclude their information from this list.
-NSTAR Electric customers who receive NSTAR's Discount Rate may also be eligible for the Energy Efficiency Program for Lower Income Customers.
+Eversource Electric customers who receive Eversource's Discount Rate may also be eligible for the Energy Efficiency Program for Lower Income Customers.

 You may consider joining an oil cooperative (co-op).
 Co-ops often save their members money on their oil and other services, such as energy efficiency services.
 They may also offer discounts to low-income customers.
 Many co-ops also offer discount membership fees for senior citizens.